About

 Elizabeth Kaidong, Papua New Guinea (PNG) Forest Authority, noted that logging is a key driver of forest degradation, and described different innovative monitoring systems to support sustainable forest management practices, including ones that enhance participation by Indigenous Peoples.
 She also emphasized the importance of work on existing policies and regulations, external funding, and technical support.

-Yelena Finegold, FAO, said more than 60 countries have reported on forests in their NBSAPs.
+Yelena Finegold, FAO, said more than 60 countries have reported detailed forest reference levels to the UNFCCC, and now a similar scaling up monitoring and reporting across GBF Targets was required for NBSAPs.
 She emphasized the need for strong data on monitoring and reporting to support better decision making, build trust, and incentivize nature-based solutions.

 Fabiola Zerbini, Brazil, said we are “living the consequences of biodiversity loss,” and stressed the importance of protecting secondary vegetation to recover biodiversity.
-She highlighted Brazil’s revised national policy to address deforestation, which involves 10 ministries, the private sector, academia, and local communities.
+She highlighted Brazil’s revised national policy to address deforestation and accelerate restoration, which involves 10 ministries, the private sector, academia, and local communities.

 Clea Paz-Rivera, UN Development Programme (UNDP), spoke about the intersection of Nationally Determined Contributions (NDCs) and NBSAPs and the need to scale up action on both climate and biodiversity, saying that ambition should focus not only on targets, but also on quality.
 She emphasized the need for policy coherence and unlocking “double-win” finance models and noted support for a pilot AI project to analyze the intersections between NDCs and NBSAPs.